-Throughout the sixteenth century, the existence of separate religious spheres diminished the importance of religious topography as determining Christian-Jewish relations and as a root of reoccurring conflicts.
-The sacral character of capitol was not the key argument used by anti-Jewish opposition fighting for their everyday income.
-Following the relocation to Kazimierz, economics constituted a framework for convivencia and religious diversity while it simultaneously fueled the market rivalry and supported the management of crises and reconciliation.
-In the established arrangement, Jews and Christians saw themselves as physically separated from one another.
+Throughout the sixteenth century, the existence of separate religious spheres diminished the importance of religious topography in determining Christian-Jewish relations and as a root of reoccurring conflicts.
+The sacral character of capital was not the key argument used by anti-Jewish opposition fighting for their everyday income.
+Following the Jews’ relocation to Kazimierz, economics constituted a framework for convivencia and religious diversity while it simultaneously fueled the market rivalry and supported the management of crises and reconciliation.
+In the new established arrangement, Jews and Christians saw themselves as physically separated from one another.
 Although Jews no longer lived in unifying intramuros space, they cohabited the same economic and administrative environment.
-Both sides understood the inevitability of economic tides and encounters, and negotiated – though not always peacefully - their character, frequency, and scale.
+Both sides understood the inevitability of economic tides and encounters, and negotiated – albeit not always peacefully – their character, frequency, and scale.
 They imposed limits on interreligious ties and economic activity that could lead to overexposure to another way of life or challenge the sacredness of religiously demarcated space.
 As long as they posed no religious threat and agreed to limitations, Jews were interwoven into the symbiotic metropolitan economic structure.
 The residential separation was the product of a complex multifaith reality.
-Economy, on the other hand, was far from facilitating total separation between the two communities.
-It reinforced religious diversity and practical toleration in the shared market space, even when the Protestant Reformation posed a new challenge to the religious topography of Cracow.
+Economic relations, on the other hand, were far from facilitating total separation between the two communities.
+Rather, they reinforced religious diversity and practical toleration in the shared market space, even when the Protestant Reformation posed a new challenge to the religious topography of Cracow.

-The Rise of Protestant Challenge
+The Rise of the Protestant Challenge